 Peg & Patch celebrates beautiful, quality goods designed in Scotland, as well as the talented makers who create them.

 We have selected our brands and products carefully so we can offer something for all budgets, whether you are a visitor to Scotland or someone lucky enough to call Scotland home.

 Our brands range from one-person start-ups where the end-to-end production takes place in their spare room to larger, more established designers whose products are produced in volume as their customer following grows.

 In all instances, the design is created in Scotland.
-For most products on the Peg & Patch site, the production is also done in Scotland; however, there are some where — because of cost and/or the availability of raw materials — aspects of the production are completed outside of Scotland.
+For most products in the Peg & Patch shop, the production is also done in Scotland; however, there are some where — because of cost and/or the availability of raw materials — aspects of the production are completed outside of Scotland.
 Where production is done outside of Scotland, we note this in the product description.